neon-ninja/naplan-scraper/README.md

 poetry run python naplan_scrapyer.py 45587
 ```

-To figure out the `school-id` you can download the [School Profile 2008-2022 (xlsx, 24 MB)](https://acara.edu.au/docs/default-source/default-document-library/school-profile-2008-2022.xlsx?sfvrsn=d40e4c07_0) which contains the `school-id` (ACARA SML ID) as well as other data points such as:
+To figure out the `school-id` you can download [School Profile 2008-2022 (xlsx, 24 MB)](https://acara.edu.au/docs/default-source/default-document-library/school-profile-2008-2022.xlsx?sfvrsn=d40e4c07_0) which contains the `school-id` (ACARA SML ID) as well as other data points such as:

 - Whether it is independent, public, etc
 - ICSEA, an **I**ndex of **C**ommunity **S**ocio-**E**ducational **A**dvantage